-More Teenagers Are Receiving the HPV Vaccine, Says CDC
+More Teenagers Are Receiving The HPV Vaccine, Says CDC

 The CDC’s report answers the question about the implications of this data for public health care.
 “The increase in HPV vaccination coverage indicates that further efforts to address barriers to HPV vaccination initiation and series completion likely will lead to greater protection against HPV-associated cancers,” the report says.

-The report also goes on to say that the largest increases in up-to-date vaccination status occurred from 2016 to 2017 occurred in Virginia with an increase of 19.8 percentage points, Washington, D.C. with an increase of 16.0 points and South Carolina with an increase of 13.6 points.
+The report also goes on to say that the largest increases in up-to-date vaccination status from 2016 to 2017 occurred in Virginia with an increase of 19.8 percentage points; Washington, D.C., with an increase of 16.0 points; and South Carolina with an increase of 13.6 points.